 - Confidently present ideas to large and small audiences,

-- Effectively employ technology to enhance learning and,
+- Effectively employ technology to enhance learning,

 - Lead compassionately as a respectful member of our global community.

+Students arrive in the Middle School as children and leave as young adults, having progressed through profound biological, social, and cognitive changes.
+Our program is effective because it fosters and supports student growth in language use, problem solving, memory development, ethical maturity, and social presence.
 The ultimate goal of the Middle School Program is to equip students with the necessary academic and social skills for a more robust disciplinary study in the EPS Upper School.